gardym/require-duel/README.md

 README?

-A simple impementation of _why's "Hackety Hack" sword-fighters from Art&&Code to illustrate a simple require.js setup.
+A simple impementation of _why's "Hackety Hack" sword-fighters from Art&&Code to illustrate a simple RequireJS setup.

-* The requirejs implementation: duel.html
+* The RequireJS implementation: duel.html
 * from the original monolithic: duel-all-in-one.html

 See: